 When you are stressed, your body releases the hormone cortisol (among other things).
 It is good in small doses, however, prolonged stress can interrupt your reproductive hormones by inhibiting the release of GnRH which of course is needed to secrete your sex hormones, produce testosterone and support healthy sperm production.

 If meditation is not for you (and it’s not for everyone), find a relaxation technique which works well for you.

 Consider a liver detox to support healthy hormone levels

 Poor diet and lifestyle choices place an additional load on your liver to remove toxins you are exposed to in your environment, as well as waste products from your body’s own metabolic processes.
 Excess hormones need to be broken down by the liver so they can be excreted.
 So if your liver is not working as well as it could be, it may result in a build up of hormones, throwing your hormone pathways off balance.

-If you like the idea of a liver detox supported by your naturopath, our “Easy 21 day detox program to reboot your health” is a great way to get your hormones back in balance.
+If you like the idea of a liver detox supported by your naturopath, our easy 21 day detox program is a great way to reboot your health and get your hormones back in balance.

 Do you need help with your reproductive hormones?